How and why the World Challenge Slot Car Drag Race Proxy came to be.

 Since Covid19 has canceled all my Nomad Raceways events I find myself with time and resources to produce a drag proxy event.
 I will bring the same level of planning and professionalism to the event as is required for corporate events.

-Batesville has graciously offered the use of their facility for the event.
+Batesville has graciously offered World Challenge Slot Car Drag Race Proxy the use of their facility for the event.
 We have storage space for as many cars as may arrive and their strip will have its shut down extended for off-hours running of the proxy entries.
 We will have a crew of 4 running the event, plus a videographer.
 Our video tests so far confirm that we will be taking event imagery and coverage to a whole new level.
 We hope to produce a final cut of broadcast quality.

 The NHRA has more than 200 classes in 15 different categories.
-Informally some of those classes are further tribalized into Ford, GM, and Mopar camps.
+Their classes are further tribalized into Ford, GM, and Mopar camps.

 So, it seems reasonable to me to have 29 classes on our Proxy drag race.
 I have even included nostalgia classes, “Just for fun”, 1/32 and even two road course classes not normally seen on a drag strip.
 I hope to see strong participation in all of them.

 To accommodate vintage/nostalgia cars, we have invested in a system to deliver the higher voltages that powered them in their heyday.
 As far as I know, this may be first-time such cars have run on such power in 5o years.
 It will be interesting to see you Space Age technology has held up to modern tech.

 Simple rules are inclusive allow creativity:

 I studied many rule sets in designing this event.
 Most rules are exclusionary, focused on preventing various body types of motor configurations.
 Instead, I established a simpler set of rules.
 The appearance will count for 1/3 of the total score, with qualified judges looking for accuracy, craftsmanship, beauty, and bodies least compromised by concessions to performance.
 Nothing is excluded, and the best is encouraged.